sendgrid/sendgrid-php/CONTRIBUTING.md

 ##### Execute: #####

 See the [examples folder](https://github.com/sendgrid/sendgrid-php/tree/master/examples) or [README](https://github.com/sendgrid/sendgrid-php/blob/master/README.md) to get started quickly.

-If you are using composer, replace <PATH_TO> with the path to your `vendor/autoload.php`.
-Otherwise, include lib/loader.php.
+(You can use the `sendgrid-php.php` file from the root of this repository.)

 <a name="understanding-the-codebase"></a>
 ## Understanding the Code Base